sentryco/Key/README.md

 - Idea for exporting keychains: https://scriptingosx.com/2021/04/get-password-from-keychain-in-shell-scripts/
 - Find and add the tests from xcodeproj.
 Should be around somewhere ✅
 - Add note about using JSONSugar in the test
-- add unit test to keywrapper in telemetry
+- Add unit test to keywrapper in telemetry
+- Reduce Code Duplication: The KeyTests.swift
+- Modernizing Code Practices: Adopt Modern Swift Conventions: Some parts of the code could be modernized to use the latest Swift features and conventions, which might improve performance, readability, and maintainability.